Our Services

 Helpful Resources

-Heat rash in babies presents as tiny red or clear fluid-filled bumps in skin folds after overheating and usually clears quickly with cooling measures while eczema shows red, dry, scaly patches that itch intensely and recur from various triggers.
+Heat rash vs. eczema in babies: Heat rash appears as tiny red or clear fluid-filled bumps in skin folds after overheating and typically clears within a few days with cooling measures.
+Eczema, by contrast, shows up as red, dry, scaly patches that itch intensely, often recurring due to triggers like allergens, soaps, or weather.

 When your baby develops a rash, it's natural to feel concerned.
 Two common skin issues in infants are heat rash and eczema.
 Learning to distinguish between baby heat rash vs eczema can help you choose the right care and know when to seek medical advice.